alexa-coding/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 - 0. Hello World -> Prints "Hello, World" followed by new line.
 - 1-confused_smiley -> Displays "(Ôo)'
 - 2-hellofile -> Displays the content of the /etc/passwd file.
+- 3-twofiles -> Displays the content of the /etc/passwd and /etc/hosts files.